asengupta/avishek.net/_posts/2021-04-14-support-vector-machines-derivations.md

 We'll finally bring everything together by adding on the idea of projecting hyperplanes into higher dimensional (possibly infinite dimensional) spaces, and look at the motivation behind the kernel trick.
 At that point, the basic intuition behind SVMs should be rock-solid, and the stage should be set for extending to concepts of soft margins and misclassification.

+In this specific post, we will build up to deriving the optimisation problem that we'd like to eventually solve.

 ## The Mean and Difference: A Simple Observation
 Let's take a set of tuples.
 Each tuple contains two numbers, $$\mathbf{X=\{(1,3), (0,4), (-5, 9)\}}$$ .
 If we're asked to find the mean of each of these pairs of numbers, the answer is **2** in all cases.
 Note that the position of the mean does not change, as long as each pair of numbers moves in opposite directions at the same rate, i.e., **(0,4)** is the result of both ends of **(1,3)** shrinking and growing by 1; the same idea applies to the other tuples.